yudus-labs/lamdamoon-metaverse/README.md

 # Lambomoon Metaverse

-The core mechanism in Lambomoon Metaverse is **NTF Engineering** and its relationship with main fungible tokens ( LBM and LDM ), which play important role in gameplay, in-game economic, and play-to-earn incentives.
+The core mechanism in Lambomoon Metaverse is **NTF Engineering** and its relationship with main fungible tokens ( LBM and LDM ), which play important role in gameplay, in-game economic, play-to-earn incentives, and governance.

+Before continue, please read about [story & gameplay](https://wiki.lambomoon.xyz/2264ecc193e04659adc9f3475e52ddf1) first.

 This repo provides an overview of tokenomic, **NFT Engineering** and its implementation in Solidity.

-We are going to discuss about 2 main fungible tokens first : **LBM** and **LDM**
+Now we are going to discuss about 2 main fungible tokens : **LBM** and **LDM**

 For detail of NFT, please see [NFT System](docs/nft.md)